 RACE PICTURES - Mile 90 photography will be on course and at the finish line providing the usual stunning race pictures we have come to expect!

-2020 KANSAS GRAND SLAM OF ULTRA RUNNING: One leg of the Kansas Grand Slam of Ultrarunning, or Kansas Super Slam of Ultrarunning.
-Finish - 4 of; Prairie Spirit Trail 100, Honey Badger 100 - required, Hawk Hundred - required, Heartland 100, and/or Rails to Trails Fall Extravaganza 100, or all 5 Kansas 100 mile races in the calendar year.
+2022 KANSAS GRAND SLAM OF ULTRA RUNNING: One leg of the Kansas Grand Slam of Ultrarunning, or Kansas Super Slam of Ultrarunning.
+Finish - 4 of; Prairie Spirit Trail 100, Honey Badger 100 - required, Hawk Hundred - required, Heartland 100 - required and/or Hell Creek 100 mile and/or Rails to Trails Fall Extravaganza 100, or all 6 Kansas 100 mile races in the calendar year.

 WEATHER: Normal high of close to 70 and a normal low in the upper 40’s.
 This is Kansas, be prepared for all extremes as the record highs have been around 90 and record lows in the upper 20’s.